Esquire-gh/recipe-app/README.md

 # RecipeApp

-This project is built with Angular v.
+This project is built with Angular.

 ## Development server